How many times have you been asked to sign up for store credit cards? And, how many times have you followed through?

 4. You can only use them in one place

 A real disadvantage to dedicated store cards is that you can only use them in one place.
 In many instances, customers with store credit cards shy away from going to other places because they want to use their cards.
 So, instead of shopping around for the best deal in town, they lose money for the sake of using credit.

 The consumer fraud alert is at an all-time high.
 Additionally, not all in-store cards guarantee financial reimbursement in the instance of unauthorized charges.
 This can be devastating to a victim of identity theft.
 Be careful when signing up for store credit cards that lack this safeguard.

 6. No extended warranties

-Unlike to branded credit cards, most store credit cards do not offer extended warranties on purchases.
+Unlike regular credit cards, most store credit cards do not offer extended warranties on purchases.
 That means, if you want protection after the manufacturer’s warranty has ended, you may not be able to get it through your store card.

 7. They create a snowball effect

 Bad habits only lead to more bad habits.
 The malls are full of multiple department stores, each boasting their own cards.
 In a single afternoon, there is no telling how many a person can sign up for.
 Hence the reason that in-store credit cards create a snowball effect that’s hard to control.